BIG WOOD CANAL COMPANY

 Due to the above mentioned water shortages occurring and the land and water rights being oversold, this created the need to obtain water from the American Falls Dam project.
 Thereby water users in Lincoln and nearby counties signed a petition to form the American Falls Reservoir District No. 2 and approved the organization of the district.
-In Lincoln County the commissioners approved the organization of American Falls Reservoir District No. 2 on July 20,1925.
+In Lincoln County the commissioner approved the organization of American Falls Reservoir District No. 2 on July 20, 1925.

 On July 25, 1925 the construction of American Falls Dam was started.
 Before it could be built, the town of American Falls, on the Snake River had to be moved to higher ground.
 In addition, the waters of the reservoir eventually covered the original site of Fort Hall and Indian reservation land.

 In 1928, construction began on the Milner-Gooding Canal on the Gooding Division of the Minidoka Project.
 The Bureau of Reclamation built the canal and laterals for the new lands.
-The canal starts just east of the Milner Dam.
-This 76-mile canal extends to the North Gooding Main Canal northwest of Shoshone, Idaho.
+The canal starts just east of the Milner Dam located on the Snake River.
+This 76 mile canal extends to the North Gooding Main Canal northwest of Shoshone, Idaho.

 Milner Dam was authorized for construction as a privately capitalized venture under the 1894 Carey Act, a precursor to the 1902 Reclamation Act.
 Ira Burton Perrine, a local rancher, chose the site and recruited financial backers.
 The Buhl-Kimberly Corporation built the dam in 1903 - 1905.
 Milner Dam's primary purpose is irrigation but it also produces hydroelectricity.
 It is currently owned and operated by Milner Dam, Inc.

 Milner Dam is a rock fill dam near Hazelton, Idaho.
 It impounds the Snake River in a reservoir named Milner Lake.
-The storage capacity of its reservoir, Milner Lake, is 36,300 acre feet.
+The storage capacity is 36,300 acre feet.
 The lake covers 4,000 acres.
 The dam spans the river across two islands, with three embankments.
 The dam is 73 feet high and 2,160 feet long.

 The completion of the Milner-Gooding Canal meant changes in the original Big Wood River Project to the extent that about 36,000 acres above the new canal was to receive water from its original source, but the land below the canal was to be irrigated with Snake River water.
 This plan, which was carried out, reduced the land in the Big Wood River Project to about 1/3 its original size.

-We operate with two boards of Directors.
-There are seven members on the American Falls Reservoir District Board and nine members on the Big Wood Canal Company Board.
+We operate with two Board of Directors.
+There are seven members on the American Falls Reservoir District Board and nine members on the Big Wood Canal Board.
 We had two offices.
-The American Falls District office was located in Gooding, Idaho and the Big Wood Canal office, was located at Shoshone, Idaho.
-On August 8, 1972 the American Falls office moved in with the Big Wood Office in Shoshone.
-The Milner-Gooding Canal and its connecting laterals furnish a full water supply for 20,000 acres and a supplemental supply for 78,667 acres.
+The American Falls District office was located in Gooding, Idaho and Big Wood Canal office was located in Shoshone, Idaho.
+On August 8, 1972 the American Falls office moved in with the Big Wood office in Shoshone.
+The Milner-Gooding Canal and it connection laterals furnish a full water supply for 20,000 acres and a supplemental supply for 78,667 acres.
 The initial capacity of the canal is 2,700 cubic feet per second.
 On the American Falls side, we run on a continuous basis of 5/8" per share but allow up to 115% delivery.